 In 2010, writer Elizabeth Doerr and photographer Ralf Baumgarten released a large format photography book called “Twelve Faces of Time Horological Virtuosos.”
 The book consists of a narrative about 12 different independent watchmakers, including a number of direct quotes from each master, complimented by beautiful black and white photography.

-Superb writing and photography give you an intriguing view into each of these watchmaker’s lives.
+Superb writing and photography give you an intriguing view of each of these watchmaker’s lives.
 If you are a fan of independent watchmaking or just watchmaking in general, this is a must-read.

 Retail is $95.